 Hattie Hynes is a Recruiting/HR Marketing Intern with Milliner & Associates.
 She will graduate from the Indiana University Kelley School of Business in 2018.

 I went to a career fair last fall as a college sophomore.
 I was nervous, terrified, uncomfortable, and sweaty the entire time I was there and even worse, I had no idea what to expect.
 The good news is that my friend that made me go had already visited our IUPUI Kelley School of Business career advisor and asked about career fair etiquette.
 So now I was equipped with a little bit of secondhand preparation from my friend and a resume.
-No professional experience whatsoever, not even admitted to the Kelley School of Business yet, I went
+No professional experience whatsoever, not even admitted to the Kelley School of Business yet, I went⊠blissfully unaware of what I was walking into.
+I would have liked to have been more prepared but hey, it was fine!

-I have that career fair to thank for my current internship (HR Marketing & Employee Engagement Intern with Milliner & Associates) so I guess my performance wasn’t too terrible.
+I have that career fair to thank for my current internship (HR Marketing & Employee Engagement Intern with Milliner & Associates) so I guess my performance wasnât too terrible.

 Fun fact: the only time I skipped class that semester was to go to that career fair (totally worth it.
 Sorry, professor).